ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Author Domain {#author-domain}

-The domain name of the apparent author is extracted from the RFC5322.From header field.
+The domain name of the apparent author as extracted from the RFC5322.From header field.

 ### Domain Owner {#domain-owner}